wnka/muchi-muchi-pork-mame-overlay/README.md

 - Design by baf
 - Huge thanks to Olifante for creating the Pink Sweets overlay.
 This is based on that, memory locations updated for MMP and found via the MAME debugger.

+# Version 0.03

+- Remove `print` statements accidentally left in the LUA.

 # Version 0.02

 - Artwork is total placeholder and is just ripped off from the Pink Sweets overlay